alinxalinx/AX301/README.md

 * AD9226 module data acquisition waveform display in VGA
 * AD706 module data acquisition waveform display in VGA
 * ADDA module generates a sine wave and captures waveforms on the VGA display
-* ADDA module generates a sine wave and captures waveforms on the VGA display